MicrosoftDocs/openapi-docs/OpenAPI/kiota/query-parameters-request-headers.md

 ## Query parameters

-Kiota generates an additional type for each operation to reflect the query parameters in the API description.
+Kiota generates a type for each operation to reflect the query parameters in the API description.
 The application code can then use that type to customize the request and benefit from compile time validations.

 Consider the following sample: